Frequently asked questions in case of emergencies

 - Where is the risk of malaria most acute and what should be done?

 - What are the health risks related to stagnant water?

 - Are there different health risks linked to fresh and brackish (salty) water?

 - Where is the risk of dengue fever most acute and what should be done?

 - Where is the risk of Japanese Encephalitis most acute and what should be done?

-- How can water be most effectively treated at household level and on a large scale?
+Water treatment at household level and on a large scale

 - What are the options of getting safe water to people in affected areas?

 - How can personal hygiene be maintained in difficult circumstances?